dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 .. image:: ../figure/5.0_Tutorial_stats_multicat_table_METex.png
    :alt:

 The table includes a “hidden” bin containing wind speeds less than 13.9 m/s that is not explicitly listed by a threshold in the MET settings, but rather implied: each of these bins is mutually exclusive and together they entail the complete real number line.
 This is why it is important to remember the “monotonically increasing and same inequality type” requirement when setting multicategorical forecast thresholds in METplus.
-For more discussion on this, review the :ref:`METplus Solutions for Multicategorical Forecast Verification section <metplus_sol_multicat_fore_verif>`.
+For more discussion on this, review the :ref:`METplus Solutions for Multicategorical Forecast Verification section <metplus_sol_multicat_fcst_verif>`.

 The **obs** dictionary is simply copying the settings from the **fcst** dictionary, which is a method that can be used if both the forecast and observation input files share the same variable structure and file type (e.g. both inputs use the WIND variable name, in m/s, with the Z10 level corresponding to the 10 meter level).